 Online ACoA counsellor answers FAQ

-Adult children of alcoholics therapist Beth Mares RP is licensed in Ontario as a psychotherapist and serves Canada remotely via video therapy and IM (chat).
+Adult children of alcoholics therapist Beth Mares RP is licensed in Ontario and serves Canada remotely via video therapy and IM (chat).

 FAQ

-Does virtual therapy work well for people who grew up with a problem drinker?
+Does virtual therapy work well for people who grew up around alcoholism?

 Yes, in my experience and according to research.
-For many people it works better because it makes regular attendance easier and reduces stress for very busy people.
+For many people it works better, because it makes regular attendance easier and is less stressful for busy people.
 See Why I chose video therapy.

 How did you train for this work?